 Job Title: Adjunct Faculty Reports To: Associate Director of Education Job Status: Part-time

 Job Summary: New York Conservatory for Dramatic Arts (NYCDA) is actively accepting submissions from qualified teachers for a variety of dramatic arts courses.
 Candidates should have a strong background in their desired discipline.
 The faculty member will teach students in our two-year conservatory program in which students awards an Associate in Occupational Studies degree.
-This position reports directly to the Associate Director of Education and is a non-exempt, hourly paid role that is offered per term.
+These positions report directly to the Associate Director of Education and are non-exempt, hourly paid roles offered per term.
 Availability will depend on the needs of the conservatory each term; therefore, you may not be contacted immediately.
-Credentials will remain on file for 1 year.
+Your credentials will remain on file for 1 year.

 Duties and Responsibilities:

-We welcome CV’s and resumes from teachers in the following fields on an ongoing basis: Acting, Voiceover, Meisner Technique, Improvisation, Voice & Speech, Suzuki, Web Video, Theater History, Combat for Camera, Sketch Comedy, Film Genres, Dialects, Scene Study, On Camera Technique, Viewpoints, Musical Theater History, Musical Theater Performance Projects, Song Performance, Jazz Dance, and Tap.
+We Welcome CV’s and resumes from teachers in the following fields on an ongoing basis: Improvisation, Voice & Speech, Suzuki, Web Video, Combat for Camera, Film Genres, Dialects, Scene Study, On Camera Technique, Viewpoints, Musical Theater History, Musical Theater Performance Projects, Song Performance, Jazz Dance, and Tap.

 Demonstrate skill and knowledge in teaching discipline